rafaelclaycon/rafaelclaycon/README.md

 ### Hi there 👋

-- 🔭 I’m currently focused on my jobby job.
+- 🔭 I’m currently focused on The Library Is Open, my podcast archiving app.

-- 🌱 I’m currently studying VIPER.
+- 🌱 I’m currently studying Combine.

-- 🤔 I’m looking for help with Combine and good coding practices in general.
+- 🤔 I’m looking for help with good coding practices in general.
 Feel free to DM me with any questions or tips.

 - 💬 Ask me about Swift, SwiftUI and great UXs.